elfinix/sirelvin-quiz-apps/README.md

 3. **You are ready to go!** Open the application and log in with your information.

+4. *When prompted only by the Google Play Store*, click on More Details > Install without scanning

 ## 📜 Publication Disclaimer

 **Fair Use Disclaimer:** This project may include content, code, or libraries that are subject to fair use provisions.
 All third-party resources used are acknowledged and intended for educational or non-commercial purposes only.